 The reconciliation of the PJM Scheduling, System Control and Dispatch Service charge uses two billing determinants: the Control Area Administration Service billing determinant and the Transmission Customers' Market Support Service billing determinant.
 The Control Area Administration Service billing determinant is equal to the Monthly Control Area Administration Service Rate that was calculated in accordance with Schedule 9-1 of the PJM Open Access Transmission Tariff for the month being reconciled.
-The Transmission Customers' Market Support Service billing determinant is equal to the Market Support Service Rate for Transmission Customers that was calculated in accordance with Schedule 9-3 of the PJM Open Access Transmission Tariff for the month being reconciled.
+The Transmission Customers' Market Support Service Billing determinant is equal to the Market Support Service Rate for Transmission Customers that was calculated in accordance with Schedule 9-3 of the PJM Open Access Transmission Tariff for the month being reconciled.
+Schedule 9-3 of the PJM Open Access Transmission Tariff for the month being reconciled.
+Schedule 9-3 of the PJM Open Access Transmission Tariff for the month being reconciled.
+Schedule 9-1 and Schedule 9-3 are sub-components in calculating Schedule 9-PJMSettlement, therefore, reconciliation to these sub-components within Schedule 9-PJMSettlement will occur at the same timeframe.
 Note that the reconciliation for PJM Scheduling, System Control and Dispatch Service charges for a month may be either a positive or a negative value.